Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Comparing compressibility and transport

 We next directly compare the correlation signatures measured from compressibility with the superconductivity measured via transport.
+Due to the presence of only a bottom gate in SET experiments, $n$ and $D$ cannot be independently tuned.
+However, the SET tip can be approximated as an effective top gate with a voltage $V_t = 0$~\cite{foutty2023tunable}.
+Therefore, to most meaningfully and directly compare data taken with the SET and transport, we focus on transport data taken at a top gate voltage $V_t = 0$ (white dashed line in Fig.~\ref{fig:fig3}\textbf{c}).
+In Fig.~\ref{fig:fig4}\textbf{a}-\textbf{d} we plot line traces of $R_{xx}$ and $T_c$ as a function of $n$ at $V_t = 0$ for each contact pair, along with representative traces of d$\mu$/d$n$ at the same $\theta_{12}$.
+Aside from a thermodynamically gapped correlated insulator at $\nu=2$ for $\theta_{12} =1.15^\circ$, the data shows that, in general, superconductivity can exist without proximate correlated insulators.

-In Fig.~\ref{fig:fig4}\textbf{a}-\textbf{b} we plot $\Delta_2$ and $\sigma_e$, respectively, as a function of $\theta_{12}$ (left axis) alongside the critical temperature $T^\mathrm{opt}_c$ at optimal doping and displacement field of the electron-doped superconductor for each contact pair (right axis).
-The corresponding results for $\Delta_{-2}$, $\sigma_h$, and $T^\mathrm{opt}_c$ of the hole-doped superconductor are shown in Fig.~\ref{fig:fig4}\textbf{c}-\textbf{d}.
-For the compressibility measurements, the dot colors denote different spatial line cuts taken with the SET microscope that overlap with the Hall bar (Fig.~\ref{fig:linecuts}).
-For reference, we also include a comparison of individual traces of d$\mu$/d$n$ and $R_{xx}$ in Fig.~\ref{fig:dudn_and_Rxx}.
-Note that we do not include the data of Fig.~\ref{fig:fig2} here, which is adjacent to but outside the Hall bar (Fig.~\ref{fig:linecuts}); an equivalent comparison with that data is shown in Fig.~\ref{fig:Tc_linecut}.
+To more quantitatively compare the different correlation signatures in compressibility and transport, we plot in Fig.~\ref{fig:fig5}\textbf{a}-\textbf{b} $\Delta_2$ and $\sigma_e$, respectively, as a function of $\theta_{12}$ (left axis) alongside the critical temperature $T^\mathrm{opt}_c$ at optimal doping (i.e. the maximum $T_c$) for each contact pair (right axis) from the line traces in Fig.~\ref{fig:fig4}.
+The corresponding results for $\Delta_{-2}$, $\sigma_h$, and $T^\mathrm{opt}_c$ of the hole-doped superconductor are shown in Fig.~\ref{fig:fig5}\textbf{c}-\textbf{d}.
+For the compressibility measurements, the dot colors denote different spatial line cuts taken with the SET microscope that overlap with the Hall bar (Extended Data Figure 3).
+Note that we do not include the data of Fig.~\ref{fig:fig2} here, which is adjacent to but outside the Hall bar (Extended Data Figure 3); a similar comparison with that data is shown in Extended Data Figure 9.

 The twist angle dependencies of $\Delta_{\pm2}$ and $T^\mathrm{opt}_c$ do not identically overlap.
 With decreasing twist angle for electron-doping, we observe that superconductivity onsets at a higher twist angle than $\Delta_{2}$, forming a window of $\theta_{12}$ where $T^\mathrm{opt}_c > 0$ while $\Delta_{2} = 0$.
-Notably, for the valence band, no thermodynamically gapped state is observed at $\nu=-2$ within the defined region of the Hall bar (Fig.~\ref{fig:linecuts}), yet $T^\mathrm{opt}_c > 0$ for every contact pair.
+Notably, for the valence band, no thermodynamically gapped state is observed at $\nu=-2$ within the defined region of the Hall bar (Extended Data Figure 3), yet $T^\mathrm{opt}_c > 0$ for every contact pair.
 These observations are consistent with a picture in which the correlated insulator and superconducting phases are independent or competing~\cite{saito2020independent,stepanov2020untying,liu2021tuning}.